 The recurring appearance of flowers in Genzken’s work also invites an appreciation for the sentimental value and pure visual pleasure they induce.
 The artist utterly transforms the delicate plant by radically enlarging it and casting it in aluminum; she solidifies the fragility of the ephemeral bloom in a scale that exhilarates and astounds in its apparent permanence.
 On a fundamental level, flowers represent the natural world in contrast to Genzken’s reaction to the built environment.
 Throughout her career Genzken has explored the verticality and weightiness of architecture, calling attention to its dominating influence over experience of the urban landscape.
 Several works fight against this phenomenon.
 In the late 1980s, Genzken proposed public art works of giant flowers that were never realized.
 In a sculpture series from the late 1990s called Fuck the Bauhaus, Genzken attached a photo of a single long stem flower to a blocky skyscraper form, metaphorically dematerializing the façade.
 She commented stirringly that that the Bauhaus school of architects, led by Mies van der Rohe whose international-style buildings have shaped modern cities, should be denounced for its formalism that “disdained the beauty of flowers.”

-Installed previously in a plaza at the edge of New York City’s Central Park, Two Orchids stood in a state of limbo between the park’s trees in one direction and the skyline of New York in the other.
-Now in Portland, the work animates a corner of the Museum’s red brick architecture on a site previously occupied by a large chestnut tree felled several years ago.
+An edition of Two Orchids was placed in a plaza at the edge of New York City’s Central Park in 2016, where it stood in a state of limbo between the park’s trees in one direction and the skyline of New York in the other.
+A newly fabricated edition is now installed at the Portland Art Museum.
+Here the work animates a corner of the Museum’s red brick architecture on a site previously occupied by a large chestnut tree felled several years ago.
 Perhaps true to the ubiquitous plant it was modeled after, the sculpture adapts to its context and conjures up new associations for those who experience it in this location.